lichang333/CS290-OSU-ecampus/assignment/readme.md

 ##This is NOT the assignment answer!
-DON'T USE THIS if you at OSU.
+DON'T USE THIS!

 I will my stuffs after end of this class.